-Each employee who is a participant in the ESPP will be able to purchase shares by authorizing payroll deductions of up to % of his or her base compensation during an offering period.
-Unless the participating employee has previously withdrawn from the offering, his or her accumulated payroll deductions will be used to purchase shares on the last business day of the offering period at a price equal to % of the fair market value of the shares on the first business day or the last business day of the offering period, whichever is lower.
+Each employee who is a participant in the ESPP will be able to purchase shares by authorizing payroll deductions of up to 15% of his or her base compensation during an offering period.
+Unless the participating employee has previously withdrawn from the offering, his or her accumulated payroll deductions will be used to purchase shares on the last business day of the offering period at a price equal to 85% of the fair market value of the shares on the first business day or the last business day of the offering period, whichever is lower.
 Under applicable tax rules, an employee may purchase no more than \$25,000 worth of shares of common stock, valued at the start of the purchase period, under the ESPP in any calendar year.
+The ESPP also includes limits on the number of shares participating employees may purchase in each offering period.
+It is a condition to the issuance of shares to an employee under the ESPP that the employee agrees that he or she may not sell, transfer or otherwise dispose of any of the shares acquired under the ESPP for three months, except in limited circumstances described in the ESPP.